balena-os/jetson-flash/Orin_Flash/jetson-agx-orin-devkit-64gb.md

 ## L4T/balenaOS/jetson-flash compatibility

-**Use the version of jetson-flash that corresponds to the version of balenaOS that you would like to provision:**
+**Use the version of jetson-flash that corresponds to the version of balenaOS that you would like to provision per the table below.**

 (Each version of jetson-flash uses a specific version of NVIDIA's L4T BSP to properly partition the Jetson's boot media.
 This BSP version must also match the BSP used in the version of balenaOS you're flashing)